 Teach the Recall Cue Indoors First

-Start in your living room or hallway where your dog already feels comfortable, and you’ll use a simple back-and-forth game that makes returning to you the most exciting choice they can make.
+Start in the living room or hallway where your dog already feels comfortable.
+Use a back-and-forth game to make coming back to you the most exciting choice he can make.

 Step-by-Step Game to Teach “Come” in Your Living Room